-Source: Donald ends holdout, reports to Rams
+DT Donald reports to Rams, ending holdout

-Los Angeles Rams defensive tackle Aaron Donald has ended his holdout, reporting to the team and taking his physical, a source confirmed to ESPN's Adam Schefter.
+Los Angeles Rams defensive tackle Aaron Donald has ended his holdout, reporting to the team and passing a physical.

-Donald has not received a new contract, but the two sides will keep working toward one, the source told Schefter.
+Donald has not received a new contract, but the two sides will keep working toward one, the team announced Saturday.
 He will not play in Sunday's season opener against the Indianapolis Colts.

 Rams coach Sean McVay acknowledged that they wouldn't have the defensive tackle in Week 1, saying Saturday that "it's safe to say that he won't be a part of this game."